-- MCHC: Mean corpuscular hemoglobin concentrations is the average concentration of hemoglobin inside your red blood cells.
+- MCHC: Mean corpuscular hemoglobin concentrations are the average hemoglobin concentration inside your red blood cells.

 The White Blood Cells (WBC) tests

-DLC: Differential leukocyte count is counting the absolute number and the percentage of five types of WBCs present in the blood i.e., Neutrophils, Eosinophils, Basophils, Lymphocytes, and Monocyte.
+DLC: Differential leukocyte count is counting the absolute number and the percentage of five types of WBCs present in the blood i.e., Neutrophils, Eosinophils, Basophils, Lymphocytes, and monocytes.

-The total number of the platelets present per microliter of your blood.
+The total number of platelets present per microliter of your blood.